KennethGan/fyp_partial/README.md

 Download the video file https://youtu.be/hbZ9GSciQGo then rename it to "sample.mp4" and save to desktop.

 # 3. Tutorial link
-Follow the steps in https://youtu.be/kt-TONPk8R4
+Follow the steps in https://youtu.be/uXz9LXK5nlA

+# 4. (Optional) To run with GPU
+Follow the instructions in AdditionalUsage.txt